 Many resumes will pass through the hands of your committee members.
 So how do you sort through them all?
 Resumes only provide a small snapshot of someone’s background and accomplishments.
 But where do all these potential candidates stand on issues that matter to people (which may actually be based more on preferences than sound doctrine)?

 Since graduating from seminary over 30 years ago, committees have asked many “closed-ended” questions about whatever hot-button issues were popular at the time — like “inerrancy” and “Calvinism”.
 I have learned that oftentimes when somebody asks about my beliefs on the authority of the Bible, they’re actually asking a “political” question; they’re asking who I side with in the SBC.
 Unfortunately, a simple “yes/no” answer simply doesn’t answer the real question in the mind of the committee.

-A committee recently sent me a few questions.
+A few years ago, a committee sent me a few questions.
 I was thoroughly impressed with the substance of the questions!
 It appeared that they genuinely understood the issues behind the questions!
 How refreshing!

-My answers, along with my blog and social media profiles should paint a very good picture of who I am and what I care about.
+My answers, along with my blog, sermons, and social media posts should paint a very good picture of who I am and what I care about.
 Here are the questions they asked, plus a few more that I have added.
 As always, if you need further clarification, just ask!

 Who are your role models/mentors for ministry and what about them do you admire?

 I have enjoyed for many years reading books, blogs and listening to people like John Piper, Rick Warren, Ed Stetzer, and John MacArthur.
 Although I have not read a great deal of Beth Moore, I have greatly benefited from her ministry as well.

 What I admire about these leaders is their commitment to the practical application of God’s Word, showing its relevance for everyday life for ordinary people.

 What types of sermons do you normally preach?